JOILOKEY/Heapstudents/README.md

 Set the default thing to do

 I say “when I type make with nothing else, go ahead and build that final program.”
-That’s what the all: part does—it just builds the program.
+That’s what the all: part does it just builds the program.

 Put it all together